matthewhannan/algebra-nation/README.md

 Matthew - (727) 415-1027 - matthewh2@ufl.edu

 Weekly Meeting Session:
-Tuesdays (11:15am - 11:45am) in Marston Science Library Basement - Directly before our
-weekly discussion/lab period
+Tuesdays (11:15am - 11:45am) in Marston Science Library Basement - Directly before our weekly discussion/lab period

 Collaborative Working Sessions:
 During discussion section at 11:45 on Tuesdays and if needed, on weekend mornings.

+We’re using Github for remote repository (codebase), Google Drive and Documents for communication, storage, and collaborative administrative resources.
+We will also be using Slack or direct communication.